waku-org/specs/standards/application/p2p-reliability.md

 - A receiving node using this strategy MUST have a local cache of the [deterministic message hashes](https://rfc.vac.dev/waku/standards/core/14/message#deterministic-message-hashing) of all received messages spanning _at least_ the time period for which reliability is required.
-- The node MUST periodically perform a [content filtered query](https://rfc.vac.dev/waku/standards/core/13/store#content-filtered-queries) to the [13/WAKU2-STORE](https://rfc.vac.dev/waku/standards/core/13/store) service, spanning the time period for which reliability is required and including all content topics over which it is interested to receive messages.
+- The node MUST periodically perform a [content filtered query](https://rfc.vac.dev/waku/standards/core/13/store#content-filtered-queries) to the [13/WAKU2-STORE](https://rfc.vac.dev/waku/standards/core/13/store) service, spanning the time period for which reliability is required ("reliability window") and including all content topics over which it is interested to receive messages.
 The `include_data` field SHOULD be set to `false` to retrieve only the matching message hashes from the [13/WAKU2-STORE](https://rfc.vac.dev/waku/standards/core/13/store) service.
+If a connection loss is detected (e.g. if a query fails due to disconnection), the next query MAY span at least the time period since the last successful query if this is longer than the reliability window.
 - The node MUST compare the received message hashes to those in the local cache.
 Any message hashes in the response that are not in the local cache MUST be considered "missing".
 - The node SHOULD perform a [message hash lookup query](https://rfc.vac.dev/waku/standards/core/13/store#message-hash-lookup-queries) for all missing message hashes